cartzhang/UnityJsonTest/README.md

 # UnityJsonTest

-json read and write for unity 5.3
+Json read and write for unity 5.3

 And if u want to learn more detail about the example project, please visit : http://blog.csdn.net/cartzhang/article/details/50378805